microsoft/sqlworkshops/SQLGroundToCloud/sqlgroundtocloud/06-WhatToUseWhen.md

     <li><a href="url" target="_blank">TODO: Enter courses, books, posts, whatever the student needs to extend their study</a></li>
 </ul>

 Congratulations!
-You have completed this workshop on <TODO: Enter workshop name>.
+You have completed this workshop on "SQL Ground-to-Cloud".
 You now have the tools, assets, and processes you need to extrapolate this information into other applications.